-Duncan Farrington is a fourth generation farmer and founder of Farrington’s Mellow Yellow.
+Duncan Farrington is a fourth-generation farmer and founder of Farrington’s Mellow Yellow.
 He is passionate about the wonderful health and culinary benefits of rapeseed oil and after years of research, became the UK’s first seed-to-bottle producer of cold pressed rapeseed oil in 2005.
-As a LEAF (Linking Environment and Farming) demonstration farmer, Duncan is committed to sustainable farming practises and hosts regular visits and talks to community groups.
-At the beginning of 2020 Farrington Oils became the world’s first food business to be certified both carbon and plastic neutral.
+As a LEAF (Linking Environment and Farming) demonstration farmer, Duncan is committed to sustainable farming practices and hosts regular visits and talks to community groups.
+At the beginning of 2020, Farrington Oils became the world’s first food business to be certified as both carbon and plastic neutral.

 One business success

-- With global carbon emissions rising and our understanding about the devasting effects this could have increasing, this is a real challenge to not only the food and farming industry, but all industries.
-As a LEAF (Linking Environment And Farming) Marque farm, we follow sustainable farming techniques which not only reduce our emissions, but also increase our soil carbon content, meaning we are storing carbon in our soils rather than it being released to the atmosphere.
-I am working with an EU project, AgricaptureCO₂, to create a globally recognised system for calculating carbon stored in soil, which will be a huge step towards using sustainable agriculture to reduce carbon emissions on a global scale.
+- With global carbon emissions rising and our understanding of the devasting effects, this could have increasing, this is a real challenge to not only the food and farming industry, but all industries.
+As a LEAF (Linking Environment And Farming) Marque farm, we follow sustainable farming techniques which not only reduce our emissions but also increase our soil carbon content, meaning we are storing carbon in our soils rather than it being released into the atmosphere.
+I am working with an EU project, AgricaptureCO₂, to create a globally recognised system for calculating carbon stored in the soil, which will be a huge step towards using sustainable agriculture to reduce carbon emissions on a global scale.

 - Whilst awareness of carbon emissions and the role healthy soils can play in improving this is becoming better known, an area that is not yet widely appreciated is the nutritional quality of food grown.
 Generally, nutrition levels in all foods have been steadily dropping over the past few decades.
 However, through my soil analysis and LEAF farming practises, I have shown that sustainable agriculture can put more nutrients back into the soil, helping to reverse this trend and grow more nutritious crops for our food.